BediBot/BediBot-Rewrite/README.md

 This is a rewrite of the BediBot Discord Bot written in TypeScript using the Sapphire Discord bot framework.

+## Adding the bot to a server
+- Ensure you have system messages enabled in your server
+- Click on this token link here: TO IMPLEMENT
+- Run $help to see the available commands

 ## Dev Environment Setup

 - Install [node.js](https://nodejs.org/en/) (16.6.1)